 Bladder infections may be another cause of frequent urination.
 Bladder infections, also called cystitis, are among the most common bacterial infections, according to Harvard Health.
-Around one-third of all females get a bladder infection at least once.
-Some of the symptoms include burning or pain during urination, needing to urinate a lot though only a small amount of urine is passed each time, sudden needs to urinate, lower abdomen pain and cloudy or bloody urine.
+Around one-third of all females get a bladder infection at least once in their lifetime.
+Some of the symptoms include burning or pain during urination, needing to urinate a lot (despite only passing a small amount of urine each time), sudden need to urinate, lower abdomen pain and cloudy or bloody urine.

 Another problem that can originate in the bladder is bladder cancer.
-About 577,400 people in the United States live with bladder cancer, according to the National Cancer Institute.
-It typically affects older people, though younger people have been known to develop bladder cancer, according to the Mayo Clinic.
+About 712,644 people in the United States live with bladder cancer, according to the National Cancer Institute.
+It typically affects older people, though younger people have been known to develop bladder cancer, according to the Centers for Disease Control and Prevention (CDC).
 Some symptoms of bladder cancer include blood in the urine, frequent or painful urination and back or pelvic pain.

 An anterior prolapse, also called a prolapsed bladder or cystocele, is a bladder problem specific to females.
 It happens when the tissue between a woman's bladder and vaginal wall weakens due to a strain.
-The weakening allows the tissue to stretch and the bladder bulges into the vagina, according to the Mayo Clinic.
+The weakening allows the tissue to stretch and the bladder bulges into the vagina, according to the Urology Care Foundation.

-Bladder stones are caused by concentrated urine that crystalizes in the bladder.
-Typically, people who have problems emptying their bladder have problems with bladder stones, according to the Mayo Clinic.
+Bladder stones are caused by concentrated urine that crystallizes in the bladder.
+Typically, people who have problems emptying their bladder have problems with bladder stones, according to the NIH.
 Though many bladder stones are so small they can barely be seen with the human eye, one man was found to have an egg-shaped bladder stone that weighed 1.7 lbs.
 (770 grams) and measured 4.7 inches by 3.7 inches by 3 inches (12 by 9.5 by 7.5 centimeters).
 This isn't the largest bladder stone on record, though.
 The largest bladder stone was 7 inches long, 5 inches thick and 3.7 inches tall (17.9 by 12.7 by 9.5 cm), and weighed 4.2 lbs.
 (1.9 kg), according to Guinness World Records.
-[Related: This Man's Bladder Stone Was Almost as Big as an Ostrich Egg]

 Promoting good bladder health